Antarctica Glossary of terms A - H

 downwelling - In oceanography, the replacement of deep waters by surface waters moving down because of a change in temperature or more rarely salinity.
 Downwelling may bring waters rich in oxygen to the deeper parts of the ocean or lake.

-level (sea level) the bottom of an iceberg reaches.
-In some
+(sea level) the bottom of an iceberg reaches.
+In some cases,

-cases, icebergs are blown into shallow waters by storms
+icebergs are blown into shallow waters by storms and the bottom

 East Wind Drift (Antarctic Coastal Current) - Westward flowing ocean surface current that flows anti-clockwise around Antarctica, driven by the polar easterlies.